railslove/cmxl/README.md

 * collect MT940 files from different banks and use them as example for specs

+## Looking for other Banking and EBICS tools?

+Maybe these are also interesting for you.

+* [EPICS: Open Source SEPA EBICS client](https://railslove.github.io/epics/) full implementation to manage all the banking activities like direct debits, credits, etc. (SEPA Lastschrift, Überweisungen, etc.)
+* [EBICS::Box: out of the box solution to automate banking activities](http://www.railslove.com/ebics-box) - The missing API for your bank

 ## Contributing

 Automated tests: We use rspec to test Cmxl.
-Simplt run `rake` to execute the whole test suite.
+Simply run `rake` to execute the whole test suite.

 1. Fork it ( http://github.com/railslove/cmxl/fork )
 2. Create your feature branch (`git checkout -b my-new-feature`)